Ex-boyfriend guilty on all four counts in murder of Madeline Kingsbury of Winona

 A photo of Madeline Kingsbury stood at the front of a room alongside law enforcement during a news conference at the Winona City Hall on Thursday.
 (Elizabeth Flores/The Minnesota Star Tribune)

-MANKATO, MINN. – A jury here found Adam Fravel guilty of murdering his ex-girlfriend Madeline Kingsbury, the Winona woman whose disappearance at the end of March 2023 sparked nationwide interest and a search that drew more than 2,000 volunteers.
+MANKATO – A jury found Adam Fravel guilty of murdering Madeline Kingsbury, his ex-girlfriend whose disappearance from Winona in March 2023 sparked nationwide interest and a search that drew more than 2,000 volunteers.

 Fravel, 30, was charged with four counts of murder after Kingsbury’s body was found in a culvert near a dirt road off Hwy.
 43 that June, a few miles from Fravel’s parents’ property.
 His trial started Oct.
 7, and the jury deliberated for about 10 hours before reaching a verdict Thursday morning.

-Fravel is scheduled to be sentenced on Dec.
-17.
+Fravel is scheduled to be sentenced Dec.
+17. He faces a mandatory life sentence for first-degree premeditated murder.

-Fravel, dressed in a black suit, appeared to cry and used a tissue to wipe his face as people filed into the courtroom.
-Both sides had tears in their eyes by the time Winona County District Judge Nancy Buytendorp finished with the verdict.
+Fravel, dressed in a black suit, showed emotion in court for the first time when he broke down in tears and wiped his face with a tissue as people filed into the courtroom.
+Both sides had tears in their eyes by the time Winona County District Judge Nancy Buytendorp finished reading the verdict.

 Several of Fravel’s family members sobbed after the court adjourned.